fossxo/fossxo.github.io/gdd/_sources/technical-design/file-formats.rst.txt

 If there is a problem reading or parsing this file, default values are used.

-.. index:: user data file
+.. index:: user data file, speedruns SQL table
 ..  _ref-user-data-file:

 ==============